-This course partially satisfies a Core Curriculum Requirement:

-Social and Behavioral Science Foundational Component Area (080)
+This course partially satisfies a Core Curriculum Requirement: Social and Behavioral Science Foundational Component Area (080)

-Core Objectives addressed:
+Core Curriculum Objectives addressed:

-Communication skills- to include effective written, oral and visual communication.

-Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

-Empirical and Quantitative skills- to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions.

-Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.
+- Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Empirical and quantitative competency skills-to manipulate and analyze numerical data or observable facts resulting in informed conclusions - Social Responsibility-to include the demonstrated knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities

-Student Learning Outcomes (SLOs)/Competencies:

-Upon successful completion of this course, students will:

-- 1. Identify various research methods and their characteristics used in the scientific study of psychology. - 2.
-Describe the historical influences and early schools of thoughts that shaped the field of psychology. - 3.
-Describe some of the prominent perspectives and approaches used in the study of psychology - 4.
-Use terminology unique to the study of psychology. - 5.
-Describe accepted approaches and standards in psychological assessment and evaluation. - 6.
-Identify factors in physiological and psychological processes involved in human behavior.
+Student Learning Outcomes: Students who have successfully completed this course are expected to be able to:

+- 1. Describe the stages of the developing person at different periods of the life span from birth to death. - 2.
+Discuss the social, political, economic, and cultural forces that affect the development process of the individual. - 3.
+Identify factors of responsible personal behavior with regard to issues such as sexual activity, substance abuse, marriage and parenting. - 4.
+Explain the biosocial, cognitive and psychological influences throughout the lifespan as an ongoing set of processes, involving both continuity and change. - 5.
+Describe the different developmental perspectives of the major theories of development (i.e. cognitive, learning, humanistic and psychodynamic). - 6.
+Identify examples of some of the cultural and ethnic differences that influence development throughout the lifespan. - 7.
+Discuss the various causes or reasons for disturbances in the developmental process.
-Student Learning Outcomes Assessment:

-Dr. Alicia Barr is the faculty member who is responsible for the assessment of the student learning outcomes.
+Student Learning Outcomes Assessment: Marcie Miller is the faculty member who is responsible for the assessment of the student learning outcomes.
 She will be sending a list of which SLOs will be assessed for each semester.
-There are 6 outcomes and these are rotated.
-Dr. Barr is also the person responsible to entry of the data into Task Stream for documentation.
+There are 7 outcomes and these are rotated.
+Mrs. Miller is also the person responsible for entry of the data into Task Stream for documentation.

 Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
-However, all courses will have multiple exams and a written assignment that is designated by the instructor.
+However, all courses will have multiple exams and written work that is designated by the instructor of record.